dangazineu/tako/docs/designs/exec-workflow-engine.md

 This section captures design questions and concerns that merit further consideration during implementation or future enhancements.

-### Container Resource Monitoring and Alerts

-**Question**: How should the system handle resource exhaustion scenarios beyond termination?

-**Current gap**: The design mentions that containers are terminated when they exceed resource limits, but doesn't address monitoring, alerting, or graceful degradation strategies.

-**Options under consideration**:
-1. **Resource Monitoring**: Implement monitoring that tracks resource usage trends and warns before limits are reached.
-2. **Graceful Degradation**: Allow containers to request additional resources or trigger workflow pause/resume cycles.
-3. **Resource Usage Reporting**: Provide post-execution resource usage reports to help users optimize their workflows.

 ### Multi-Artifact Dependency Resolution